cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 #### LEAK-BIND-K-PK of UK

-Claim: If KDF is collision-resistant, then GHP is LEAK-BIND-K-PK.
+Claim: If KDF is collision-resistant, then UK is LEAK-BIND-K-PK.

 Justification: As described above, in the LEAK-BIND-K-PK game, to win the adversary must construct two ciphertexts that decapsulate to the same non-bot